 No. We do, however, have different eligibility windows for different disciplines:

-For applicants in the social sciences or humanities, doctoral degrees should be completed between January 1, 2016 and July 1, 2019 (3-year window).
-Within the social sciences, applicants in the fields of economics and political science must complete their doctoral degree by July 1, 2020.
+For applicants in the social sciences or humanities, doctoral degrees should be completed between January 1, 2017 and July 1, 2020 (3-year window).
+Within the social sciences, applicants for predoctoral fellowships in the fields of economics and political science must complete their doctoral degree by July 1, 2021.

 I will finish my doctorate after July 1 of next year.
 Am I still eligible to apply this fall?